 Beauty is in the eye of the beholder.

-We all see things differently and that is why some people appreciate modern art while another prefer other forms of art.
+We all see things differently and that is why some people appreciate modern art while others prefer other forms of art.

 What a privilege it is to interview different artists and view their work.

-Spending a week at the Hermanus Fynarts Festival, last year was a very special time for me to meet so many artists, see their different styles and enjoying getting to know them.
+Spending a week at the Hermanus Fynarts Festival, last year was a very special time for me to meet so many artists, see their different styles, and enjoy getting to know them.